PostHog/posthog.com/contents/blog/cheaper-analytics.md

 - View a person’s profile in the app, or query the persons table in our SQL insights.
 - Use [groups functionality](/docs/product-analytics/group-analytics) on standard events (without person profiles).

 If you need the above functionality, just continue to send person information with your events (no need to change anything), for events where the specific functionality is needed.

+Person profiles are not an all-or-nothing thing; you can use them on any traffic where you need more detailed information, and skip them when you don't need that detail.

+## How do I start using this new processing option?

+For most people, it only requires a simple config change to include `process_persons: "identified_only"`.

+This will track anonymous traffic without person profiles, and start collecting person information any time an identifying action is taken (i.e. using `identify()`, `group()`, setting person properties with `$set`, etc).

+You can get instructions for this and other use cases in our [persons documentation](/docs/data/persons).

 ## FAQs